front-commerce/developers.front-commerce.com/source/docs/advanced/theme/wysiwyg-platform.md

     }
     ```
 1. Use the fetched data in the `data` props in your final widget component (the `./path/to/ProductPreview.js` mentioned above)

+## `PrismicWysiwyg`

+The PrismicWysiwyg allows you to display [Rich Text](https://prismic.io/docs/core-concepts/edit-rich-text) content from Prismic in your front-end, it handles addition fields like Embed fields and media links.
+To learn more of the PrismicWysiwyg usage, please refer to the [Configure the PrismicWysiwyg](/docs/prismic/installation.html#Optional-Configure-the-PrismicWysiwyg) installation guide.